pustotnik/zenmake/docs/buildconf-deps.rst

     can be not matched.
 For example, current project can have buildtypes ``debug`` and ``release`` but project from dependency can have buildtypes ``dbg`` and ``rls``.
-In this case you can use this parameter to setup the map of these buildtype names.
+In this case you can use this parameter to set up the map of these buildtype names.

     Example in Python format: